alihanokka/i-vis-exercise/README.md

 ### Deployment

 * Make sure Neo4j is up and running.
 The database interface at http://localhost:7474/ will require you to enter your credentials (Default is username:neo4j, password: neo4j).
 When logging in the first time it will force you to change your password.
 Remember this password as you will need it.
-* Extract this application's ZIP and enter you credentials that you defined above into /public/javascripts/neo4jAPI.js.
+* Extract this application's ZIP and enter your credentials that you defined above into /public/javascripts/neo4jAPI.js.
 Currently, this is hard-coded.
 * On ~/i-vis-exercise/ run

 ```